-According to the Australian Medical Council's (AMC) Procedures for Assessment and Accreditation of Medical Schools by the Australian Medical Council 2019, accredited medical education providers may seek reaccreditation when their period of accreditation expires.
+The Australian Medical Council's (AMC) Procedures for Assessment and Accreditation of Medical Schools by the Australian Medical Council 2019, describes the requirements for accreditation of medical programs and education providers.
+Accordingly, accredited medical education providers may seek reaccreditation when their period of accreditation expires.
 Accreditation is based on the medical program demonstrating that it satisfies the accreditation standards for primary medical education.
 The provider prepares a submission for reaccreditation.
 An AMC team assesses the submission, and visits the provider and its clinical teaching sites.

 In the final year of accreditation, an education provider may seek extension of accreditation through a comprehensive report.
-The UWA comprehensive report described a number of changes to the program, and the AMC determined that these changes met the definition of a major change to the medical program as described in the Procedures for Assessment and Accreditation of Medical Schools by the Australian Medical Council 2019.
+The University of Western Australia's 2018 comprehensive report described a number of changes to the program, and the AMC determined that these changes met the definition of a major change to the medical program as described in the Procedures for Assessment and Accreditation of Medical Schools by the Australian Medical Council 2019.
 As a result, the AMC recommended an extension to the period of accreditation, to allow the AMC to conduct a reaccreditation assessment of the medical program.